frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_1.md

 ### Adding the First Gems {#section-2}

 Next, we are going to add all the gems for our testing suite.
-RSpec for unit tests, Guard for continuous testing, FactoryGirl for model factories, and should-matchers to make our lives easier.
+RSpec for unit tests, Guard for continuous testing, FactoryGirl for model factories, and shoulda-matchers to make our lives easier.
 Also, if you notice I have removed all the unnecessary comments as well as the Turbolinks gem.
 We won't be needing it for this tutorial.

 ```ruby
 # Gemfile